5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 If the system doesn't boot despite correct boot and kernel settings and hangs directly at the boot logo without a progress bar, you should change the following settings:

-- **Misc > Security > SecureBootModel** = `Disabled`.
+- **Misc/Security/SecureBootModel** = `Disabled`.
 If you have problems with booting using the`Default` value.
 For security concerns you should check if the chosen mac Model in `SystemProductName`supports Apple's Secure Boot feature, once your system is working.
 Refer to the Documentation.pdf for more details.
-- **Misc > Security > Vault** = `Optional` Disables File Vault.
+- **Misc/Security/Vault** = `Optional` Disables File Vault.
 Can prevent system boot if it is set to "Secure" but File Vault encryption is not configured at all.
 Because it needs the generation of a key and a hash.

 If your macOS Partion (APFS) is not displayed in Bootpicker, do the following (OpenCore 0.7.2 and newer):

-- **UEFI > APFS**: Change `MinDate` and `MinVersion` to `-1`.
+- **UEFI/APFS**: Change `MinDate` and `MinVersion` to `-1`.
 This disables APFS driver verification, so it loads no matter which version of macOS you are using (from macOS High Sierra onwards, because that's when APFS was introduced).

 **BACKGROUND**: If you use an OS older than Big Sur and both values are set to default (`0`) you won't see your macOS Partition, because the APFS driver won't load.
 This is a security feature which should ensure that your macOS boots using a verified APFS driver.
 To maximize compatibility with older macOS versions, I would disable it during Install.